themarcba/simple-rpg/README.md

 Huge thanks to [@dacostafilipe](https://twitter.com/dacostafilipe) for helping my out with the ES6 rewrite and Webpack setup.

-I added now canvas graphics and arrow key control.
+Added now canvas graphics and arrow key control.

+Added water class.
+If the player can't swim (default), he'll drown.
+Later on, I will add that he can learn how to swim.

 # Install